 Diagnosis of a Herniated Disc

-In order to make a correct diagnosis of back pain, a medical history must be taken.
+To make a correct diagnosis of back pain, a medical history must be taken.
 It is important for the doctor to evaluate whether the pain has been increasing gradually or was precipitated by a traumatic injury.
 A comprehensive physical exam, including a check of reflexes, sensation or numbness, posture and muscle strength, will help the doctor assess the situation.
-Usually, the patient is examined sitting, standing and walking in order to pinpoint the problem area of the spine.
+Usually, the patient is examined sitting, standing and walking to pinpoint the problem area of the spine.

 In most cases, one or more imaging tests is administered to provide a more precise visualization of the spine, both to determine whether there is a disc injury and, if there is one, to delineate its size and location.
 These tests may include X-rays, and MRI or CT scans, electromyography to measure nerve impulses, and a myelogram, in which contrast dye illuminates the affected region.